 —At least two additional courses with a primary designation of JRN, at the 300- or 400-level.

 —At least two journalism-related courses with a grade of B or above (no PDF), each of which must be approved by the program director to fulfill this requirement, unless they are courses that are cross-listed with JRN, in which case they automatically count toward this requirement.

 2. Fieldwork Experience

 Students must participate in sustained journalistic activity for a minimum of six weeks—doing work that involves reporting, interviewing, researching, writing, copy editing, web design, photography, videography, etc.—contributing to factual news stories outside the classroom and/or beyond the University.
 Examples include interning at a major news organization, working for approved student journalism organizations, undertaking an independent reporting and writing project advised by a Princeton journalism instructor, or successfully completing a summer journalism seminar abroad.
 To fulfill this requirement, fieldwork experiences must be approved by the program director.

 3. Senior Colloquium

-Students must produce a piece of journalism based on field reporting or reflecting on the challenges facing modern journalists and, near the end of their senior year, present this work to peers and a jury of current and former Princeton journalism instructors at an interdisciplinary year-end colloquium.
+Students must produce an original piece of fact-based journalism based on field reporting or exploring the challenges facing modern journalists and, near the end of their senior year, present this work to peers and a jury of current and former Princeton journalism instructors at an interdisciplinary year-end colloquium.

 Students normally apply for the certificate in journalism during the spring semester of their sophomore year, if they have completed one journalism course with a grade of B or above.
 Students should apply no later than the fall semester of their junior year.
 Applying early may make students eligible for reserved seats in select journalism seminars.